75lb/sort-array/README.md

 <a name="module_sort-array"></a>

 ## sort-array
-Sort an array of objects or primitives, by any property value, in any combindation of ascending, descending, custom or calculated order.
+Sort an array by scalar, deep or computed value in any standard or custom order.

 **Example**
 ```js